An Exciting Milestone Has Arrived –

 This is a hugely important question for all new parents, yet is one that will often bring you an overwhelming amount of conflicting answers.

-Many medical professionals still advise introducing baby’s first foods anywhere from 4 to 6 months.
+Many medical professionals advise parents to introduce baby’s first foods anywhere from 4 to 6 months.

 You may also find that you receive advice from older relatives, advocating the introduction of solid foods far sooner than 6 months – it’s certainly true that babies were given their first foods very early in past generations.
 Remember, though, that not as much research had been done into solid feeding at that time… and the information we have now, particularly in regard to food allergies, simply wasn’t available then.